WCramRTC/GA_Classes/Steps/Step2_ItemClass.md

     }
 ```

 Our `set` is like our `get`, the keyword and curly braces, {}.
-Inside we do our field name followed by the keyworld value.
+Inside we do our field name followed by the keyword value.
 > `set { _fieldName = value; }`

 The `value` keyword represents whatever is being assigned to the variable.